 LaCie 6big Thunderbolt 3

 It’s no secret that data is the lifeblood of 21st century business.
-Whether that business involves video editing, bookkeeping services or crypto trading, few things are more cringeworthy than watching someone lose their high value digital assets.
-There would likely be a few more bitcoin millionaires around today if only they still had the keys to their digital wallets.
+Whether that business involves video editing, bookkeeping services or web development, few things are more cringeworthy than watching someone lose their high value digital assets.
+Just ask anyone who has been a victim of ransomware.

 Larger organisations generally have (or should have) data back-ups taken care of by a combination of dedicated storage and back-up routines maintained by IT staff.
-But smaller business owners with large amounts of data to store may be looking for a middle ground somewhere between a full-on data centre and a haphazard collection of thumb drives.
+But smaller business owners with large amounts of data to store may be looking for a middle ground somewhere between a full cloud-based solution and a haphazard collection of thumb drives.

 The LaCie 6big Thunderbolt 3 offers up to 60TB of direct attached storage (DAS) in a stylish, unit compact enough to fit on many desktops.

 For connectivity the unit comes equipped with two Thunderbolt 3 ports as well as a USB 3.1 port.
 These both use USB-C sockets – so any appropriately equipped devices (computers, laptops, monitors) should be able to connect to the 6big without needing an adaptor.
-It is however worth noting that use of Thunderbolt 3 will be needed to deliver the fastest read and write speeds: up to an impressive 1400 MB/s according to the manufacturer.
-Those of you who prefer not to have a snakes’ nest of cables around their desk may also be interested to hear that the device supplies enough power through USB-C to charge most laptops.
+It also supplies enough power through USB-C to charge most laptops, which is ideal for those who prefer not to have a “snakes’ nest” of different cables around their desk area.

-The 6big isn’t exactly small enough for someone to wander out of an office with it hidden under their jacket, but if you’re concerned about physical theft there’s also a Kensington Lock slot on the back of the unit, allowing it to be tethered to a sturdy piece of furniture or staff member.
+The 6big isn’t exactly small enough for someone to wander with it hidden under their jacket, but if you’re concerned about physical theft there’s also a Kensington Lock slot on the back of the unit, allowing it to be tethered to a sturdy piece of furniture or staff member.

 In terms of physical build the 6big comes as a brushed aluminium unit featuring a prominent blue status bulb, which turns red in the event of an error; a design combination that gives the impression of a sort of friendly Cylon watching over your data.
 The aluminium construction offers natural heat-dispersing properties and cooling redundancy is provided by two surprisingly quiet fans.

-With a large data capacity, blistering transfer speeds, a modest (6.34″ wide / 9.33″ deep) desktop footprint and a sleek appearance that will complement many premium laptops, the 6big is an impressive storage solution for businesses or even households with large volumes of data.
-For those with slightly more modest storage needs a range of smaller and less expensive solutions like the LaCie d2 Thunderbolt 3 may be of interest.
+With a huge data capacity, blistering (up to 1400MB/s) transfer speeds, a modest (6.34″ wide / 9.33″ deep) desktop footprint and a sleek appearance that will complement many premium laptops, the 6big is an impressive storage solution for businesses and households alike.